pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 -->

 * More flexibility:
+  * Arbitrary parameters for resource requests
+  * Network-attached resources
   * Arbitrary, resource-specific setup and cleanup actions
-  * Network-attached resources
   * Custom matching of resource requests with available resources, including handling of optional resource requests
 * User-friendly API for describing resource requests